-Reminiscing about the delicious food, sweets and drinks we enjoyed consuming back in the 80s and 90s is one of our very favourite pastimes, and we know that many of you also love sharing in thar nostalgic hobby!
+Reminiscing about the delicious food, sweets and drinks we enjoyed consuming back in the 80s and 90s is one of our very favourite pastimes.
+It often pains us to realise that many of our old favourites aren’t even available on supermarket shelves anymore, although some are still around in a slightly different form.

 10. Mint Custard